dthain/opsys-sp25/homework-a.md

 as 4MB, not 4194304 bytes.

-I don't expect that these problems to be *hard*, but you do need to be able to do them quickly and easily throughout the semesters.
+I don't expect that these problems to be *hard*, but you do need to be able to do them quickly and easily throughout the semester, so practice until this sort of conversions come easily to you.

 Careful: **B** indicates a byte, while **b** indicates a bit.

-Please write out your answers neatly and upload as a PDF or JPG on Canvas.
+Write out your answers neatly, show your work, and upload a picture to Canvas.

 1 - Memorize the powers of two up to 2^10 and binary metric prefixes up to Exa.
-Come up with a chant, a poem, a haiku, or something else to help you memorize them.
-Practice with a classmate.
+Come up with a chant, a poem, a haiku, or something else to help you recite them daily.
+Practice with a friend or classmate, and write their name here.

 2 - How many bytes can be addressed by a CPU with a 24-bit address bus?